tomphill/datocms-plugin-fontawesome/README.md

 `<FontAwesomeIcon icon={JSON.parse(myIcon)} />`

+Check out the video tutorial for usage with React: https://youtu.be/a526r4uo4aI

 If you want to use via class names, you can concatenate the `prefix` and `iconName` like so:

 ```